 This trial has a number of limitations.
 Firstly, there was no blinding.
 This raises the possibility of investigator bias: the knowledge that patients were being assessed by FFR in one arm may have had an influence on the degree of scrutiny afforded to the angiographic assessment of patients in the other group.
+Quantitative coronary angiography was not used.
 This could have also had some influence on management decision-making.
 Second, we recruited a heterogeneous population of stable patients and those with non-ST elevation MI.
 This was done for pragmatic reasons relating to realistic speed of recruitment.
 Third, the trial was powered for hospital-related costs and quality of life, but not for clinical events.
 Our power calculation for hospital costs proved accurate in terms of the resulting point estimate but under-estimated the spread of the data and this impacted power for this outcome.
 Further, the cost model did not include resource utilisation in non-hospital settings such as cardiac medications, GP visits and investigations.
 Fourth, the primary outcomes in RIPCORD2 were assessed after only one year.
 It is possible that a difference in clinical outcome will emerge between the groups as follow-up time is extended.
 Fifth, QoL and symptom status were not measured at baseline, so we cannot comment on any potential within-patient changes during the trial period.
+We have no systematic information about pre-randomisation and functional tests.
 Sixth, we did not document pre-randomisation tests for ischaemia which may have guided the management strategy.
 Finally, our observation that 20% (283 of 1383) patients who were otherwise eligible after the angiogram were considered not to be suitable for the FFR assessment by the investigator represents an important limitation with regard to practical application of the test strategy.
 This may have considerable relevance in real life clinical practice.

 In conclusion, routine FFR assessment of all epicardial vessels of graftable or stentable diameter at the time of diagnostic angiography in patients with stable chest pain or after admission with non-ST elevation acute coronary syndromes is cost neutral compared with angiographic guidance alone and is not associated with significant differences in QoL or angina status at 1 year.
 Nor did systematic FFR of all epicardial coronary vessels significantly alter the distribution of management, or the clinical event rate.
 This strategy therefore has no overall advantage compared to angiography alone.